Warehouse Accident Claims for Compensation

 It is completely normal to have concerns when making a claim for compensation against your employer.
 You may be concerned about your employer treating you differently or ending your employment because you have decided to make a claim against them.
 Your employer is not permitted to end your employment or treat you unfairly due to the fact that you are making a claim against them.

-You employer is required to have employer’s liability insurance in place to cover them for any claims brought against them; so you can rest assured that your compensation will not come directly from your employers pocket.
+Your employer is required to have employer’s liability insurance in place to cover them for any claims brought against them.
+Therefore, you can rest assured that your compensation will not come directly from your employer’s pocket.

-The compensation for your factory accident claim will be split into general damages and special damages.
-General damages refers to your injuries and will take into account any pain, suffering, and loss of amenity sustained as a result of your accident.
+The compensation for your warehouse accident claim will be split into general damages and special damages.
+General damages refer to your injuries and will take into account any pain, suffering, and loss of amenity sustained as a result of your accident.

-It is difficult to predict the amount of compensation you will receive from the outset of your claim as we will require more information and evidence on the extent of your injuries.
+It is difficult to predict the amount of compensation you will receive from the outset of your claim as we will require more information and evidence about the extent of your injuries.

 We will value your injuries and negotiate a settlement for your injuries based on the final medical report obtained from the expert.
 We will use recent case law and Judicial College Guidelines to value your claim.